Use of Journal Entries

-Using a Journal to record Journal Entries has many advantages.
+Using a Journal to record each journal entry has many advantages.

 - It provides an ongoing record of typical transactions.
 This is particular useful when producing monthly management accounts as it ensures transactions are not forgotten.

-- It means that there are no unexplained transactions in the general ledger, as the Journal Entries provide full details and links to supporting documentation.
+- It means that there are no unexplained transactions in the general ledger, as the journal entry provides full details and links to supporting documentation.

 - It helps eliminate fraud and errors, as full explanations of all transactions are required.

 What does a typical Journal Entry look like?